-With two months to go before the US presidential election, former vice-president Joe Biden, the Democratic party’s nominee, is polling ahead of incumbent Republican president Donald Trump in key battleground states, though he has seen his lead narrow in some states since the summer.
-In Wisconsin, where Mr Trump won by a razor thin margin in 2016, Mr Biden currently holds a 6 point lead.
-In Florida, where Covid cases soared during the summer, Mr Biden leads Mr Trump by about 4 percentage points.
-Mr Biden also holds a narrow lead in Arizona, a state only one Democratic presidential candidate has won in the past 70 years, and an even narrower one in North Carolina, which has voted Republican in nine out of the last 10 presidential elections.
-In Texas, the difference in poll numbers between the two men is less than 5 percentage points, also suggesting a close race in November in the quintessential red state.
+With weeks to go before the US presidential election, former vice-president Joe Biden, the Democratic party’s nominee, is currently polling ahead of incumbent Republican president Donald Trump in key battleground states, though he has seen his lead narrow in some states since the summer.
+In Pennsylvania and Wisconsin, where Mr Trump won by razor thin margins in 2016, Mr Biden leads by 5 and 6 points, respectively.
+The race is even closer in Arizona, a state only one Democratic presidential candidate has won in the past 70 years, and Ohio, where Mr Trump beat Hillary Clinton by 8 points in 2016.
+Other toss-up states include North Carolina, which has voted Republican in nine out of the last 10 presidential elections, as well as Florida and Texas, where Covid cases soared during the summer.
+In these states, the difference in poll numbers between the two men is less than 5 percentage points, suggesting a close race in November.

 The coronavirus has realigned voters' concerns and behaviour.
 For recent developments in voter sentiment, see the monthly FT-Peterson Economic Monitor.